moehriegitt/vastringify/README.md

    documented here.

- - anything else: is tried to be converted to a pointer and printed in hexadecimal encoding by default, i.e., in `%x` format.
+ - anything else: is tried to be converted to a pointer and printed in hexadecimal encoding by default, i.e., in `~x` format.

 ## Unicode